DL_MESO is a general purpose mesoscale simulation package developed by Michael Seaton for

 The Java-based Graphical User Interface (GUI) requires a Java Runtime Environment (JRE).
 A pre-compiled instance of the GUI is supplied with DL_MESO, but recompilation requires installation of a Java Development Toolkit (JDK).

-Analysis and visualisation of results from DL_MESO's LBE and DPD code require external programs, for instance, Paraview and VMD.
+Analysis and visualisation of results from DL_MESO's LBE and DPD code require external programs, for instance,

 Availability and Licencing